 Head of Upper School

 Georgetown University - B.S.F.S.
-Teachers College at Columbia University - M.A.
+Columbia University - M.A.

 Brian joined Bishop’s in 2016 as the head of upper school, where he is responsible for overseeing the day-to-day management of the upper school (grades 9-12).
 Brian is also a student advisor.
 Prior to Bishop’s, Brian held a variety of roles in independent schools, including history teacher, dorm head, grade-level dean, swimming, soccer and water polo coach, dean of students and dean of faculty.
 Most recently he spent 14 years at The Webb Schools in Claremont, California.